 Funding Policy.
 The contribution requirement of plan members is established by the Board of Directors.
-As of June 30, 2021 the Board of Directors did not establish a funding policy.
-The District uses the pay-as-you-go method under which contributions to the plan are generally made at the same time and in the same amount as retiree benefits and expenses become due.
+As of June 30, 2022 the Board of Directors approved PARS to prefund the OPEB liability.
+The District is not drawing funds from PARS, but uses the pay-as-you-go method under which contributions to the plan are generally made at the same time and in the same amount as retiree benefits and expenses become due.